 Apache Kafka® is the most popular Event Streaming Platform.
 There are several options for building Event Processing Applications when using Kafka.
 We'll cover two here.

-As we would expect, we can add new Events using INSERT
+As we would expect, we can add new Events using INSERT:

-We can also perform stream processing using ksqlDB's SQL syntax.
-In the following example, the command CREATE STREAM ..
-AS SELECT ..
+We can also perform stream processing using SQL syntax.
+In the following example, the command CREATE TABLE ..
+AS SELECT .. continuously joins the ratings and movies tables to populate a new table of ratings enriched with metadata about the rated movie.

 SELECT ratings.movie_id as id, title, rating